 Learning how to invest money will be one of your most important personal finance skills to master.
 I personally feel it’s more important than most things, because if you can master your investing skills, you will have mastered many other personal finance skills – making it really easy to manage the rest of your financial obligations.

 Investing and winning at it takes a lot of patience and careful thought.
 It takes a certain mindset and approach.
 It takes a certain amount of discipline to invest logically, rather than emotionally.
 And it takes time to learn how to invest money properly.

 The best thing to do is to begin investing early.
-Eat the elephant a little each day, and in a year or so, you should be dramatically more intelligent and able to make wise investing decisions.
+Whether you think you want to invest in gold or silver, or whatever else, eat the elephant a little each day, and in a year or so, you should be dramatically more intelligent and able to make wise investing decisions.

 Having said all that, you need to start somewhere.
 There are many blogs and websites devoted to investing.
 They all have their place, I suppose, but I find a lot of them are a bit scattered.
 There isn’t a lot of solid information – more like pieces of info here and there.